satyamhq/introduction-to-frontend-development/module-2-introduction-to-html-and-css/08-Introduction-to-the-dom.md

 * DOM stands for **Document Object Model**
 * Browsers convert HTML into a DOM tree
-* Each HTML element becomes an object
+* Every HTML element becomes an object
-* JavaScript uses the DOM to make pages interactive
+* JavaScript interacts with the DOM to change webpages
-* DOM manipulation allows updates, animations, and user interaction
+* DOM manipulation enables interaction, updates, and animations

-Next time you click a **like button** or see a notification pop up, remember that the DOM is working behind the scenes to make it happen 🚀
+Next time you click a **like button** or see a notification appear, remember that the DOM is working behind the scenes to make it happen.